yelouafi/focused/README.md

 # Tutorial

-Lenses, or Optics in general, are an elegant way, from functional programming, to access and updates immutable data structures.
+Lenses, or Optics in general, are an elegant way, from functional programming, to access and update immutable data structures.
 Simply put, an optic gives us a reference, also called a _focus_, to a nested part of a data structure.
-Once we build a focus (using some helper), we can use given functions to access or update the embedded value.
+Once we build a focus (using some helper), we can use given functions to access or update, immutably, the embedded value.

 In the following tutorial, we'll introduce Optics using `focused` helpers.
-The library is meant to be freindly for JavaScript developers that are not used to FP jargon.
+The library is meant to be friendly for JavaScript developers who are not used to FP jargon.

 We'll use the following object as a test bed